wendyelviragarcia/vowels/README.md

- # vowelFormants v1 (17 January 2017)
+ # Vowel scripts
+ This folder contains two scripts:
- This Praat script goes through all the files in a folder and writes in a txt information about formants, duration, intensity and F0.
+ 1) This Praat script goes through all the files in a folder and writes in a txt information about formants, duration, intensity and F0.
+ 2) A Praat script that extracts the whole formant of labelled intervals that contain a vowel.
+It can be used with a by-sentence segemntation, or by-syllable segmentation.
+From eacha time step it extracts a the formants value, intensity, F0 and duration of the interval.
+This type of dataset is valuable to use with GAMMs.

 ## REQUIREMENTS [INPUT]
 A sound and a Textgrid with THE SAME filename and without spaces in the filename.
 For example this_is_my_sentence.wav and this_is_my_sentence.TextGrid